 - The Abyssals can magically invoke this trope for themselves.
 They can even have it as permanent effect.

 - In Vampire: The Masquerade and its successor, Vampire: The Requiem, most vampires freak out normal animals (though it can be somewhat mitigated with proper skills training).
 The exception are those gifted with animal-related mind powers.

-- In the old edition Warhammer RPG, wizards dabbling in dark arts would sometimes develop an aura of "wrongness" as a work-related disorder.
+- In the old edition Warhammer Fantasy Roleplay, wizards dabbling in dark arts would sometimes develop an aura of "wrongness" as a work-related disorder.
 It scared children and made animals flee or attack.